brest-java-course-summer-2019/pavel-makretski/crm-project/README.md

 TODO: add deploying instruction and server tests

 ---
-> Made with love by Pavel Makretski
-> Brest Epam Java Summer Course 2019
+> Made with love by Pavel Makretski on Brest Epam Java Summer Course 2019